 The College complies with all regulatory statutes and accreditation standards for the purpose of accommodating students with chronic or short-term disabilities.
 Facilities have been designed to meet code requirements for accessibility.
+The College will make reasonable accommodations for qualified individuals with known disabilities as required by law.
 The plan for providing accommodations to students is governed by the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973.
 The College's Accommodation Policy can be found at: